pangeo-data/escience-2022/tutorial/before/setup.md

 We recommend then running this tutorial using the EOSC/CESNET infrastructure, which is mainly a Dask-gateway enabled Jupyterhub offering some pre-cooked software environment.
 For more details on this deployment, you may want to take a look at [Daskhub helm chart](https://github.com/dask/helm-chart/tree/main/daskhub).

-This pages will describe three ways of running the tutorial:
+This page will describe three ways of running the tutorial:

 - Through the provided Pangeo platform deployed on EOSC resources (recommended)
 - Locally on your personal computer
 - Using various Binderhubs solutions

 ## Running the tutorial on the provided Pangeo platform